swoicik/swoicik.github.io/_posts/2011-06-29-dieter-rams-on-design.md

 7. Good design is long-lasting
 8. Good design is thorough, down to the last detail
 9. Good design is environmentally friendly
-10. Good design is as little design as possible</blockquote>
+10. Good design is as little design as possible

 By Dieter Rams